$\Lambda_b \rightarrow \Lambda_c^{\ast}$ at $1\,/\,m_c^2$ heavy quark order: Introduction

 \section{Introduction}

-The tree-level semileptonic decays involving the $b \to c$ transition hold a fundamental role in determining the modulus of the Cabibbo-Kobayashi-Maskawa matrix element $|V_{cb}|$ \cite{Detmold:2015aaa,Bigi:2016mdz,Bigi:2017jbd,Gambino:2019sif,Gambino:2020jvv,Bordone:2021oof}.
+The tree-level semileptonic decays involving the $b \to c$ transition hold a fundamental role in determining the modulus of the Cabibbo-Kobayashi-Maskawa matrix element $|V_{cb}|$ \cite{Detmold:2015aaa,Bigi:2016mdz,Bigi:2017jbd,Gambino:2019sif,Gambino:2020jvv,Simula:2021yvm,Martinelli:2021onb,Bordone:2021oof,Martinelli:2021myh,Martinelli:2021ccm,Martinelli:2022xir,Martinelli:2022ifg,Martinelli:2022fgg,Naviglio:2022obj}.
 They also serve as a valuable tool for investigating Lepton-Flavor-Universality Violation.
 In the latter scenario, the calculation of mesonic form factors is crucial for predicting the $R_{D^{(*)}}$ ratios \cite{Bernlochner:2017jka,Bernlochner:2022ywh,Bordone:2019vic}, which currently exhibit a significant $3\sigma$ tension with the current experimental average \cite{HeavyFlavorAveragingGroup:2022wzx,Murgui:2019czp,Bardhan:2016uhr}.
 However, the exploration of baryonic decays can offer a complementary way to probe new physics (NP) beyond the standard model (SM) in comparison to the mesonic counterparts (see Refs.~\cite{Dutta:2015ueb,Datta:2017aue,Ray:2018hrx,Penalva:2019rgt,Ferrillo:2019owd,Mu:2019bin}).

+As first pointed out in \cite{Isgur:1989vq,Georgi:1990um}, the low energy dynamics of mesons and baryons containing a heavy quark enjoys a spin-flavor symmetry where symmetry-breaking effects can be taken into account in a well defined expansion in the inverse of the heavy quark masses \cite{Neubert:1993mb}.

-Hence, the focus of our study revolves around $\Lambda_b \to \Lambda_c^{(*)}$ decays.
-The computation of the form factors was initially laid out in \cite{Leibovich:1997az}, employing the heavy quark effective theory (HQET) to capture effects up to first order in the inverse of the heavy quark masses $\mathcal{O}(1/m_{c,b})$.
+In the context of the HQET a comprehensive computation of weak-decay form factors for the ground-state baryons $\Lambda_b\rightarrow\Lambda_c$ and mesons $B\rightarrow D^{(*)}$ processes was first derived respectively in \cite{Falk:1992ws} and \cite{Falk:1992wt}.
+Instead, the focus of our study revolves around $\Lambda_b \to \Lambda_c^{*}$ decays.
+The computation of the form factors was initially laid out in \cite{Leibovich:1997az}, employing the Heavy Quark Expansion (HQE) to capture effects up to first order in the inverse of the heavy quark masses $\mathcal{O}(1/m_{c,b})$.
 Building upon this foundation, \cite{Boer:2018vpx} extended the effort, introducing a novel form factor definition and incorporating short-distance corrections up to $\mathcal{O}(\alpha_s)$.

 In a recent advancement, the authors of Ref.~\cite{Papucci:2021pmj} achieved higher precision by computing the form factors up to $\mathcal{O}(1/m_{c,b},\alpha_s)$, including the contributions of new physics (NP) form factors arising from tensor and pseudo-tensor mediating currents.
 This computation was carried out using the definitions estabilished in \cite{Leibovich:1997az}.
 See also \cite{Nieves:2019kdh,Nieves:2019nol,Du:2022rbf} for applications of the HQET to $\Lambda_b \to \Lambda_c^{(*)} $processes.